marcelchastain/django-resto/README.md

 immediately for subsequent web requests that could be routed to any machine.

-## Use cases

-### Preliminary warning

-Django's built-in `FileSystemStorage` goes to great lengths to avoid race conditions.
-It is difficult for `django_dust` to provide the same guarantees, because of the [CAP theorem][2].
-The limitation of its storage backends with regard to data consistency are explained below.
-Read them carefully.
+## How to use `django_dust`

 ### Recommended setup

 In an infrastructure for a Django website, each server has one (or several) of the following roles:

 - Frontend servers handle directly HTTP requests for media and static files, and forward other requests to the **application servers**.
 For `django_dust`, the interesting part is that they are serving media files, so we call them **media servers**.
 - Application servers run the Django application.
 This is where `django_dust` is installed.
 - Database servers support the database.

-If you have several application servers, you should store a master copy of your media files on a NAS or a SAN attached to all your application servers.
+If you have several application servers, you should store a **master copy** of your media files on a NAS or a SAN attached to all your application servers.
 If you have a single application server, you can also store the master copy on the application server itself.

 In both cases, use `HybridStorage` to replicate uploaded files on all the media servers.

-For the media servers, serving the files from the local filesystem is more efficient than serving them from a NAS or a SAN.
+Serving the media files from the local filesystem is more efficient than serving them from a NAS or a SAN.
 This is the main advantage of `django_dust`.

-Also, it means that they don't depend on the NAS or SAN.
+### A little bit of theoretical background

+Django's built-in `FileSystemStorage` goes to great lengths to avoid race conditions and ensure data integrity.

+It is difficult for `django_dust` to provide the same guarantees, because of the [CAP theorem][2].
+Instead, its storage backends can be configured to adjust the trade-off between the following properties:

+- **Consistency**: this is a intrisic weakness of `django_dust`, because it uses plain HTTP, which doesn't provide transaction support, all the more with several hosts.
+However, it targets _eventual consistency_.
+- **Availability**: `django_dust` generally improves the system's availability by replicating the data on several servers.
+Also, it parallelizes storage actions to minimize response time.
+- **Partition tolerance**: `django_dust` is designed to cope with hardware or network failure.
+You can choose to maximize availability or consistency when such problems occur.

 ### Keeping media directories synchronized

-If you bring an additional media server online, you must synchronize the content of `MEDIA_ROOT` from the master copy, for example with `rsync`.
+You can configure the behavior of `django_dust` when a media server is
+unavailable:

+- If `DUST_FATAL_EXCEPTIONS` is `True`, which is the default value, `django_dust` will raise an exception whenever an operation doesn't succeed on all media servers.
+From the user's point of view, this usually results in an HTTP 500 error, unless you have some advanced error handling.
+This ensures that a failure won't go unnoticed.
-If a media server is unavailable, `django_dust` will log a message at level `ERROR` for each failed upload.
-Once the server is back online, you can re-synchronize the contents of `MEDIA_ROOT` from the master copy with `rsync`.
+- If `DUST_FATAL_EXCEPTIONS` is `False`, `django_dust` will log a message at level `ERROR` for each failed upload.
+This is useful if you want high
+  availability: if one media server is down, you can still upload and delete files.

-You can also set up a cron if you get random failures, for instance during load peaks.
+In either case, since each operation is run in parallel on all the servers, it may succeed on some and fail on others.
+This results in an inconsistent state on the media servers.
+When you bring a broken server back online, you must re-synchronize the contents of its `MEDIA_ROOT` from the master copy, for instance with `rsync`.
+You can also set up a cron if you get random failures during load peaks.
 This provides eventual consistency.

+Obviously, if you bring an additional media server online, you must synchronize the content of its `MEDIA_ROOT` from the master copy.

 _`django_dust` used to keep a queue of failed operations to repeat them afterwards.
 This is inherently prone to data loss, because the order of `PUT`